shundhammer/yqpkg/README.md

 ## Development Status

-Late Alpha.
+Approaching Beta status.

-It is now well usable and fairly feature complete.
+It is already well usable and fairly feature complete.

 ## Screenshots